Erebus-3222/UsefulSecurityLists/README.md

 - [ ] Common Nmap commands
 - [ ] List of Trojans and Worms
 - [ ] List of Bad USB scripts
-- [ ] Websites that provide free machines for use
+- [ ] Separate sites into Free and Paid categories